-(Revised: 01/2017)
+(Revised: 04/2021)

-All money belonging to or in the custody of the State that is deposited in banks, savings and loan associationsor credit unions must be secured by collateral as described in SAM section .
-This requirement applies to all accounts whether held inside or outside the Centralized State Treasury System (CTS).
+All money belonging to or in the custody of the state deposited in banks, savings and loan associations, or credit unions must be secured by collateral as described in SAM section 8002.
+This requirement applies to all accounts, whether held inside or outside the Centralized State Treasury System (CTS).

-Departments must report deposit informationas specified in the table below to the State Treasurer’s Office (STO), Centralized Treasury and Securities Management Division, Financial Services Section.
-This will allow the STO to effectively manage compensating bank balances, maximize return on investments, and comply with collateral requirements as described in SAM section .
+Agencies/departments must report deposit information using the deposit type and deposit amount specified in the table below to the State Treasurer’s Office (STO), Centralized Treasury and Securities Management Division, Financial Services Section by 1:30 p.m.
+Pacific Standard Time (PST) on the day of the deposit.
+This will allow the STO to effectively manage compensating bank balances, maximize return on investments, and comply with collateral requirements described in SAM section 8002.